Candidates

 Key Takeaways

-• Data tokenization replaces sensitive data with random tokens, ensuring security by preventing unauthorized access during storage and transmission.
+• Data tokenization replaces sensitive data with random tokens, guaranteeing security by preventing unauthorized access during storage and transmission, and supporting modern data protection with enhanced security.

 • Tokenization not only supports regulatory compliance but also reduces risks from insider threats, enhancing overall data protection and customer trust.